 The PC gaming industry is broken

 Lately there has been a lot of kerfluffle coming out of the Epic Games camp about the superiority of console development over PCs.
 CliffyB, as much as I usually admire the man, has hinted that PC games are not exactly a top priority for him, and then turns around (with the help of Epic Master-Spinster Mark Rein) to say that they want to help PC gaming bounce back, if it hasn’t already.
 It is hard to get a good picture of what their stance actually is.
 After all, it is Rein’s job to say the right things at the right time, and Cliffy is still surprised and high off of his console successes.
-Considering that they are now in the public eye, where every word can be scrutinized and taken out of context, it seems we should find a different source for info on the state of PC games (and let Cliffy get back to making Gears 2 =) ). → Read the rest
+Considering that they are now in the public eye, where every word can be scrutinized and taken out of context, it seems we should find a different source for info on the state of PC games (and let Cliffy get back to making Gears 2 =) ). → Up to 6 billion readers.

 Weekly News We Care About Wrap Up – 12.21.07